forcedotcom/cli/releasenotes/sfdx/README.md

     This new feature fixes these GitHub issues: [#1711](https://github.com/forcedotcom/cli/issues/1711), [#1676](https://github.com/forcedotcom/cli/issues/1676), and [#1504](https://github.com/forcedotcom/cli/issues/1504).
 Here's the source-tracking PR: [#295](https://github.com/forcedotcom/source-tracking/pull/295).

+* FIX: The `force:package:beta:delete --package <packageID>` command now correctly deletes a package even if the associated packageAlias is not listed in the `sfdx-project.json` file.
+As of this release, `force:package:beta:delete` is now `force:package:delete`.
+(GitHub issue [#1858](https://github.com/forcedotcom/cli/issues/1858), packaging PR [#179](https://github.com/forcedotcom/packaging/pull/179))

 ## 7.182.1 (Dec 22, 2022) [stable]

  * FIX: When deploying or retrieving source to or from an org, Salesforce CLI now strictly enforces [this order of priority](https://github.com/forcedotcom/source-deploy-retrieve/pull/791#issue-1479939776) to determine the value of `apiVersion` and `sourceApiVersion`.
 As a reminder, `apiVersion` refers to the core Metadata API version used to service the HTTPS request or response via either SOAP or REST; `sourceApiVersion` refers to the shape of the metadata itself.